 The White Tee - A Vessel for Expression

 As the reader of this blog will presumably know, we’re huge fans of jeans and everything denim.
 One of the reasons for this fandom is that denim is a fabric for the people.
 For the past decades, anywhere on earth, you can spot people wearing denim (the oddity of a dessert set aside).
 Yet, there is another garment that also ticks these boxes (and which you might be able to spot in the desert!) and that is the white t-shirt.
 The white t-shirt is simplicity at its best.
 It is the perfect vessel for the fashion zeitgeist of any given era.
 Just like jeans, the white tee has a supremely strong cultural relevance that is tied in with youth and pop culture.
 So strong, that it will always remain relevant.
-Though we all know the white tee, and most of us probably own one, most of us don’t know its origins.
+Though we all know the basic white tee, and most of us probably own a frew, most of us don’t know its origins.
 It is exactly that which we will touch upon in this blog.

 Similar garments to the t-shirt date as far back as the 17th century.
 It wasn’t until the 19th century though, that the t-shaped garment made from cotton found its way into the working class.
 The man who introduced the t-shirt to the masses was P. Hanes (a name that is inseparable from t-shirts).
-The Hanes Knitting Company introduced a two-set piece of underwear, consisting of a t-shirt and long johns in 1901.
+The Hanes Knitting Company introduced a two-set piece of underwear, consisting of a basic t-shirt and long johns in 1901.
 This set of underwear was issued to the American troops that fought in World War I for its comfort and practicality.
 Around the same time, the US Navy replaced their knitted wool garments for, you guessed it, a white t-shirt.
 Not as an undergarment, but, as an actual part of the visible uniform.
 The t-shirt had an array of more favourable probabilities, as it was more packable, more comfortable and could second as a towel.
 This utilization of the navy gave the t-shirt the allure of a tough, masculine garment.
 Though the Navy wore a t-shirt as part of their uniform, it was still considered as an undergarment.

 The US Navy seen in white tees